mindplay-dk/middleman/README.md

 Note that this works with or without `implements MiddlewareInterface`, as long as you get the callback signature right.

-If you want to wire it to a [DI container](https://github.com/container-interop/container-interop#compatible-projects) you can add a "resolver" function, which gets applied to every element in your middleware stack - for example:
+If you want to wire it to a [DI container](https://github.com/container-interop/container-interop#compatible-projects) you can add a "resolver", which gets applied to every element in your middleware stack - for example:

 ```php
 $dispatcher = new Dispatcher(